Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 x

-Before diving into the application process, it’s worth understanding what business grants actually are.
-Unlike loans, grants are funds provided by governments, corporations, or foundations, and don’t need to be paid back.
+Business grants are a non-repayable source of funding which eligible organisations can apply for.
+Unlike loans, grants are normally provided by governments, corporations, or foundations, and don’t need to be paid back.

 Research and Development (R&D) grants

-These grants have been around for many years now and are offered by the government to support businesses in developing innovative products, processes, or services.
+These grants are offered to support businesses in developing innovative products, processes, or services.
 They are generally awarded to encourage technological advancement and enhance competitiveness.
 You might also be able to claim tax relief on your R&D activities as a limited company.

 Regional grants